awsdocs/aws-mobile-developer-guide/doc_source/reference-mobile-hub-iam-managed-policies.rst

 * :ref:`Grant a user administrative account permissions <reference-mobile-hub-iam-managed-policies-how-to>`

-  For individual developers, or groups whose requirements for segmenting access to their |AMH| projects are simple, permission can be granted by attaching the managed :ref:`AdministratorAccess <aws-mobile-hub-read-only-access-policy>` or :ref:`AWSMobileHub_ReadOnly <aws-mobile-hub-read-only-access-policy>` AWS managed policies to a user, a role they are attached to, or a group they belong to.
+  For individual developers, or groups whose requirements for segmenting access to their |AMH| projects are simple, permission can be granted by attaching the managed :ref:`AdministratorAccess <aws-mobile-hub-administrator-access-policy>` or :ref:`AWSMobileHub_ReadOnly <aws-mobile-hub-read-only-access-policy>` AWS managed policies to a user, a role they are attached to, or a group they belong to.

 Or: